Cluster assembly and the origin of mass segregation in the STARFORGE simulations: Numerical Methods

 A significant drawback of the MST based method is that it requires at least several massive stars to be already present in the cluster, while both observations \citep{Kirk_Myers_2011_mass_segregaton} and simulations \citep{Kirk_2014_small_cluster_formation} find that even small groupings of stars with a single massive star exhibit signs of mass segregation.
 We find that our clusters, like observed young clusters \citep{Kirk_Myers_2011_mass_segregaton,Kerr_2021_clustering_hdbscan}, are initially highly structured, where the stellar distribution follows the hierarchical distribution of the star-forming gas.
 In this case, the MST method does not detect mass segregation as it only exists within smaller sub-groups of stars, i.e., if the cluster consists of several mass-segregated subclusters.

 To address this issue we identify coherent groups of stars, \emph{subclusters}, within each cluster.
 We define these subclusters as centrally condensed stellar over-densities and divide every cluster into one or more subclusters.
-We identify subclusters in each of our clusters by applying the Variational Bayesian Gaussian Mixture cluster identifying algorithm \citep{Attias_2000_variational_bayesian_mixture,bishop_2006_ML_pattern_recognition} from the { scikit-learn} library.
+We identify subclusters in each of our clusters by applying the Variational Bayesian Gaussian Mixture cluster identifying algorithm \citep{Attias_2000_variational_bayesian_mixture,bishop_2006_ML_pattern_recognition} from the { scikit-learn} library, using the default parameters and setting the maximum number of components to $N_\mathrm{massive}$.
 This Gaussian Mixture method decomposes the cluster into several Gaussian density distributions, which are, by our definition, subclusters (see Figure \ref{fig:MSO_subcluster} for a cartoon illustration and Figure \ref{fig:cluster_zoom_massive} for later examples from the simulations).
 Unlike the DBSCAN algorithm we use to identify the clusters themselves, Gaussian Mixture Models in general require no specific length scale and the specific variational method can infer the appropriate number of Gaussian components, i.e. subclusters.
 Note that we do not use the Variational Bayesian Gaussian Mixture model to identify the clusters themselves in the simulations, because this method suffers from the same assignment persistence issues as other clustering algorithms without spatial scales (see \S\ref{sec:cluster_identification}).

 In order to account for cluster substructure, we introduce a second metric for mass segregation, the \emph{mass segregation offset (MSO)}: